abnsol/Task-Manager-API-Gin/README.md

 # Task Management API

-A RESTful API for managing tasks, built with Go, Gin, and MongoDB Atlas for persistent cloud storage.
+A robust RESTful API for managing tasks, built with Go, Gin, and MongoDB Atlas for persistent cloud storage.
 Implements JWT authentication and role-based access control (RBAC) with "Admin" and "user" roles.
-Now refactored using Clean Architecture for better maintainability and scalability.
+Refactored using Clean Architecture for maintainability and scalability.
+Comprehensive unit tests are provided for usecases, and infrastructure using Testify and mockery.

 ---